NUTRITION CONSULTANCY

 Immobility – impairment of the lymph vessels and hence the nodes.

 During the initial consultation the medical history is taken.
 The swollen and the healthy limb are measured and the difference is recorded by percentage.
 Initially it is advisable to have treatments for 2-3 weeks on a daily basis (considering the severity of the swelling); thereafter the treatment interval varies according to the body’s response.
-Most sessions last either 30 or 45 minutes.
-After MLD the limb is gently bandaged with multi layer bandages or a simple compressive stocking or sleeve is worn.
+Most sessions last 50 minutes.
+After MLD the limb is gently bandaged by 3M Coban 2 bandages or a simple compressive stocking or sleeve is worn.

 Kinesiotaping – Recommended to clients who refuse to wear multi layer bandages or compressive garments.
 This is a special taping procedure that helps to direct the access fluid to the healthy lymph channels, thus reducing the fluid build up.
-This new technique originated in Japan in 1980's and apparently has quite amazing results in the treatment of muscle injuries and lymphoedema.
-The tape is made of 100% cotton.
-It is waterproof, allowing patients to bath or shower.
+This new technique originated in Japan in 1980's and apparently has quite amazing results in the treatment of muscle injuries, swelling and lymphoedema.
+The tape is waterproof, allowing patients to bath or shower.
 Does not contain latex, therefore reduces the risk of skin allergies.
-When the tape is applied in a correct manner the underlying initial lymphatic vessels are stimulated, therefore the appropriate area is massaged all the time and the fluid (the Lymph) is directed to the correct channels.
+When the tape is applied in a correct tension the underlying initial lymphatic vessels are stimulated, therefore the fluid (the Lymph) is directed to the correct channels.

 MLD & Good Health

-With the background of nutrition and long experience in treating Lymphoedema I have achieved better and quicker results if the patient follows a specific diet programme, which will be discussed during the consultation.
-Special exercise and skin care programme is also prescribed to maximise the results of MLD and good health.
+With the background of nutritional therapy and long experience in treating Lymphoedema better and quicker results are achieved if the patient follows a specific diet programme, which will be discussed during the consultation.
+Special exercise and skin care programme is discussed to maximise the results of MLD and good health.
 A Lymphoedema recommendation guideline is given to every single patient.